TaTooKa/froth/docs/source/pages/characters.rst

 characters recover RP at a rate of 1 per hour, or 2 per hour if resting properly (a good night’s sleep, a safe place, etc).

-Conditions recover diegetically, meaning that the character needs to take action to “heal” that condition in a proper way… and it takes time, defined by the GM depending on the nature and the severity of the Condition: Mild ones could be removed after treatment and a single scene; Severe ones could take months of in-game time.
+:hoverxref:`Conditions <conditions>` recover diegetically, meaning that the character needs to take action to “heal” that condition in a proper way… and it takes time, defined by the GM depending on the nature and the severity of the Condition: Mild ones could be removed after treatment and a single scene; Severe ones could take months of in-game time.
 Some Conditions could be super-transient, for example, a Grappled (Moderate, -3) Condition could be easily removed if the character takes action to stop being held by an enemy.

 Experience
 ~~~~~~~~~~